 The program is offered twice a year (fall/winter and summer) with specific application and hiring dates.

-- Application period: April 17 – May 14, 2023 (Note: Application due dates will vary by position.
-Apply early as many roles will close before May 14.)
+- Application period: August 16 – September 25, 2023 (Note: Application due dates will vary by position.
+Apply early!)

 Work Study supervisors are expected to support their Work Study students to:

 - Establish learning goals through 1:1s or team meetings and a plan to achieve them.

 - Supervisors and students have a mid-program check-in and final meeting where they review learning goals, provide feedback and acknowledge accomplishments.